-As noted in a separate inquiry, radio drama is generally regarded as scripted, dialogic exchanges between actors, based on "constituent parts" (Hand and Traynor)—spoken dialogue between actors, other sounds/sound effects, music, and silence—created for and intended to be consumed within a radio "ecology" (Andrew Dubber).
+As noted in a separate inquiry, radio drama is scripted, dialogic exchanges between actors, based on "constituent parts" (Hand and Traynor)—spoken dialogue between actors, other sounds/sound effects, music, and silence—created for and intended to be consumed within a radio "ecology" (Andrew Dubber).

 Audio dramas are generally not scripted, are not focused primarily on human voice, may include other components, and are not dependent on radio as their medium of distribution.
 Still, they can promote engaging listening experiences, even evoke a sense of drama (exciting, emotional, or unexpected events or circumstances).
 Such works may be called "radio drama," perhaps because of their focus on sound-based drama and listening only audiences.
 But they are different, even while drawing upon the histories, aesthetics, and practices of radio drama.
-As a result, these audio dramas provide a number of interesting affordances and opportunities.
+As a result,audio dramas provide a number of interesting, and different, affordances and opportunities.

 This inquiry considers audio drama.
-For example, where radio drama provides a deep resource for historical analysis, aesthetic orientation, and contemporary practice, audio drama, driven by emergent multimedia / online digital technologies, provides expanding opportunities for different forms of sound-based dramatic narratives that are mobile in utilization, global in reach, and local in focus.
+For example, where radio drama provides a deep resource for historical analysis, aesthetic orientation, and contemporary practice, audio drama provides opportunities for different forms of sound-based dramatic narratives that may be mobile in utilization, global in reach, and local in focus.
 I argue that audio drama may be increasingly collaborative, with content produced, shared, and consumed by audiences defined by shifting and specific interests.
 The desired end result of this inquiry is to situate audio drama as offering a variety of deep and rich sound-based narrative experiences focused on the act of listening.

 Research questions grounding this inquiry include